 Probably the best thing about the Mac is the way that, together with an iPhone and iPad, the Apple ‘ecosystem’ brings everything together in a way that is impossible with the PC.
 It really takes your personal computing to a new level.

-After a year of the Mac, I would never go back.
+After two years of the Mac, I would never go back.
 However, anyone changing does need to invest some time in learning the Apple way of doing things in order to get the best from the system.